 • More expensive mattresses aren’t necessarily better.

-• The number of coils in your mattress probably doesn’t matter much, since the stiffness and thickness of each coil is more important.
+• if you’re considering an inner-spring style mattress, the number of coils per square foot is only one factor.
+The stiffness and thickness of each coil is more important.
 And your box spring is also important – it absorbs some of the forces that otherwise would deform the coils over time.

-• Besides which, the padding of your mattress is likely to wear out or get compacted long before the coils lose their sproing.
+• Besides which, the padding of your mattress is likely to wear out or get compacted long before the coils lose their spring.

 • A few years back, manufacturers began making one-sided mattresses that don’t need to be rotated.
+A lot of pillow-top mattresses have this feature.
 That sounds good, doesn’t it?
 You never have to flip your mattress.
 The trade-off?
 You’re getting a mattress with half the durability.

-• That’s why you show avoid a pillow-top.
-An extra pillow top on your mattress turns it into a one-sided, non-flippable mattresses.
+• That’s why you should avoid a pillow-top.
+That turns it into a one-sided, non-flippable mattresses.
 If you like extra cushioning, you can always use a removable mattress pad instead.